8cott/sr-portfolio/README.md

 ![TailwindCSS](https://img.shields.io/badge/Tailwind_CSS-3.1.8-38B2AC?style=for-the-badge&logo=tailwind-css&logoColor=white)

-This is a simple porfolio site with links to my most recent software development projects and resume.
+This is a simple portfolio site with links to my most recent software development projects and resume.

-This application was built using React with Vite.
+This application was built using React with Vite and TailwindCSS

 ## Live Website
 Check out the live website [here](https://8cott.com/).